bmeddeb/gitbench/docs/providers/implementation.md

 ## Forcing Python Implementation

-You can force GitFleet to use the Python implementation even when Rust is available:
+You can force gitbench to use the Python implementation even when Rust is available:

 ```python
 # Force Python implementation